MicrosoftDocs/dynamics-365-fraud-protection/content/psp-user-roles.md

 Roles can be assigned to either of the following types of users:

-- Users inside the organization's Azure tenant
+- Users inside the organization's Azure tenant.
-- Users outside the organization's Azure tenant, who will be invited to join the tenant as guest users
+- Users outside the organization's Azure tenant, who will be invited to join the tenant as guest users.

 > [!IMPORTANT]
 > Users inside the organization's Azure tenant who are member users can view a list of all other users in the tenant.
 By contrast, users outside the tenant who join as guest users can view only users who are in the same Fraud Protection environment that they have access to.
 Assign member or guest roles to user according to your business privacy requirements.